-The Trustees of the Lazard London Staff Pension Scheme ("the Scheme") are pleased to present their report together with the financial statements for the year ended 31 December 2019.
-The Scheme is a defined benefit scheme, provided for employees of the Principal Employer, Lazard & Co, Services Limited ("the Company") and its predecessors and Lazard Asset Management Limited, together the "UK employing companies".
+The Trustees of the Lazard London Directors' Pension Scheme ("the Scheme") present their report together with the financial statements for the year ended 31 December 2019.

+The Scheme is a defined benefit Scheme, provided for eligible employees of the Principal Employer, Lazard & Co, Services Limited ("the Company") and its predecessors, together the "UK employing companies".
 It provides members with a retirement pension based on pensionable salary and years of membership.
-In addition, members were previously able to secure money purchase benefits by making voluntary contributions.
+In addition, members were previously able to secure additional money purchase benefits by making voluntary contributions.

-The Scheme was closed to entrants with effect from 1 January 2002 and ceased accrual of future benefits from 31 March 2006.
+The Scheme was closed to new entrants with effect from 1 January 2002 and ceased accrual of future benefits from 31 March 2006.
 This does not affect benefits accrued up to 31 March 2006.